xitongsys/parquet-go/README.md

 |OPTIONAL|```V1 *int32 `parquet:"name=v1, type=INT32"` ```|Declare as pointer|
 |REPEATED|```V1 []int32 `parquet:"name=v1, type=int32, repetitontype=repeated"` ```|Add 'repetitiontype=repeated' in tags|

-#### List and REPEATED
+### Tips
-The difference between a List and a REPEATED variable is the 'repetitiontype' in tags.
+* The difference between a List and a REPEATED variable is the 'repetitiontype' in tags.
 Although both of them are stored as slice in go, they are different in parquet.
 You can find the detail of List in parquet at [here](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md).
+I suggest just use a List.

 ## Examples of types
 ```golang